World Central Kitchen pauses Gaza aid, as Netanyahu acknowledges an 'unintended hit'

 World Central Kitchen operates in crisis areas around the globe.
 It had begun delivering food and aid to Gaza as U.N. experts and aid groups warn that large swaths of the population are suffering from malnutrition and thousands of people, particularly in the north of Gaza, are at risk of imminent famine.
 Last week, the International Court of Justice issued an order that Israel — which denies the reports of food shortages — should ensure sufficient aid gets into Gaza.

-A Palestinian paramedic who was on the team that brought the aid workers' bodies to the hospital told The Associated Press that the WCK volunteers had been driving in a three-car convoy that had been delivering aid to northern Gaza and were headed back to the south when an Israeli missile struck.
-The medic, Mahmoud Thabet, said they headed back to Rafah, where more than a million displaced Palestinians are sheltering close to Gaza's southern border with Egypt.
+A Palestinian paramedic who was on the team that brought the aid workers' bodies to the hospital told The Associated Press that the WCK volunteers had been driving in a three-car convoy delivering aid to northern Gaza and were headed back to the south when an Israeli missile struck.
+The medic, Mahmoud Thabet, said they were heading back to Rafah, where more than a million displaced Palestinians are sheltering close to Gaza's southern border with Egypt.

 Footage that the AP said was from the Al-Aqsa Hospital in central Gaza showed at least four bodies, some wearing protective body armor and one wearing a T-shirt with the WCK logo on it.
 Hospital staff showed passports of three of the dead from Australia, Poland and the U.K., before the World Central Kitchen said victims also included a dual U.S. Canadian citizen and a Palestinian.